stevelorenz/comnetsemu/examples/README.md

 #### dockerindocker.py

 This example demonstrate how to use ComNetsEmu's API to deploy Docker container **inside** Dockerhost instance.
 Docker-in-Docker(dind) is used by ComNetsEmu as an lightweight emulation for nested-Virtualization.
 The Dockerhost with internal Docker containers deployed is used to **mimic** an actual physical host that runs Docker containers.

-#### flowvisor

-This example shows how to run [FlowVisor](https://github.com/OPENNETWORKINGLAB/flowvisor/wiki) inside Docker container.

 #### mininet_demystify

 Demystify technologies used in Mininet for lightweight network emulation.
 Run two bash scripts inside the folder with root privilege:
 -   [run.sh](./mininet_demystify/run.sh): Build a topology with three hosts connected to a single switch and run basic ping, iperf and Openflow tests.
 -   [clean.sh](./mininet_demystify/clean.sh): Cleanup all network resources and processes created by run.sh.

 ### nftables.py:

 This examples shows the basic setup of a firewall with nftables.
 It first creates a table and chain to filter on the netfilter input hook and then adds a rule to filter the traffic of IP address '10.0.0.2'.
 In the end the table is listed.

 #### tun_ebpf.py

 This example shows how to create TUN interface inside Docker host and attach XDP program to veth interface.
+This example requires installation of [BCC](https://github.com/iovisor/bcc) to manage eBPF programs.
+BCC can be installed from source via [installer](../util/install.sh) with `-c` option.

 ### wireguard.py:

 This example demonstrates how to setup a Wireguard network tunnel between two hosts.
 First the required keys are generated and then the Wireguard interfaces are created and configured.